params

 params:add_control("frequency","frequency",controlspec.FREQ)

-params:add_file("clip sample", "clip sample")
+params:add_file("clip_sample", "clip sample")

-params:set_action("clip sample", function(file) load_sample(file) end)
+params:set_action("clip_sample", function(file) load_sample(file) end)

-params:add_text("named thing", "my name is:", "")
+params:add_text("named_thing", "my name is:", "")

 params:add_taper("taper_example", "taper", 0.5, 6.2, 3.3, 0, "%")